cpjhenry/ind/README.md

 the start of the solar year is 11 days after the start of the lunar year.
 These excess days are epacts, and are added to the day of the solar year to determine the day of the lunar year.

+### Uposatha
+The Uposatha (Sanskrit: Upavasatha) is a Buddhist day of observance, in existence from the Buddha's time (500 BCE), and still being kept today in Buddhist countries.
+The Buddha taught that the Uposatha day is for "the cleansing of the defiled mind", resulting in inner calm and joy.
+On this day, lay disciples and monks intensify their practice, deepen their knowledge and express communal commitment through millennia-old acts of lay-monastic reciprocity.
+On these days, the lay followers make a conscious effort to keep the Five Precepts or (as the tradition suggests) the Eight Precepts.
+It is a day for practicing the Buddha's teachings and meditation.

+There are five 'special' full moon Uposatha:

+    - Sangha day (February)
+    - Buddha day (May)
+    - Dhamma day (July)
+    - Pavarana (October)
+    - Anapanasati day (November)